EmpowerPlastic/empowerchain/docs/README.md

 - Validators should be able to find information about how to run a validator node and participate in the network

 ## API docs
-The api documentation for the chain is under `api_docs` and is automatically generated.
+The api documentation for the chain is under `api-docs` and is automatically generated.

 ### Run doc site locally